Who is Anne?

 Lots.
 Anne’s holds the following qualifications:

-She also belongs to:
+She belongs to:

 She also co-authors books, is the course director for York's MSC in Nutritional Therapy and does loads more.